Nan Lin

-Nan Lin (born 1938 in Chongqing, China) is the Oscar L. Tang Family Professor of Sociology of the Trinity College, Duke University.
+Nan Lin (born 1938 in Chongqing, China) is the Oscar L. Tang Family Professor of Sociology at Duke University.
 He is most notable for his research and writing on social networks and social capital.

 Biography

 Lin received his undergraduate degree from Tunghai University, Taiwan, in 1960; his M.A. from Syracuse University in 1963; and his doctorate degree from Michigan State University in 1966.
-He entered the sociology department at the University at Albany, SUNY in 1971, became a full professor there in 1976 and served as department chair from 1979 to 1982.
+He entered the sociology department at the University at Albany, SUNY, in 1971, became a full professor there in 1976 and served as department chair from 1979 to 1982.
 In 1979, he established contacts with sociologists in the People's Republic of China and established an exchange program between Albany and Nankai University.
 He also helped organize the first U.S.-China doctoral program in sociology.

 In 1990 he took a position as sociology professor at Duke University, where he also served as Director of the Asian-Pacific Studies Institute.

 A former Vice President of the American Sociological Association, he has also taught at Johns Hopkins University.
 He has worked in the United States, Central America, Haiti, China, and Taiwan.

 Research

 Lin's research interest lies in social networks, social support and social capital.
 He has contributed theory, devised measurements and conducted empirical research in each of these areas.
 He has applied the theory and measurements to the study of social stratification and mobility, stress and coping, and individual, organization and community well-being.

 Lin has employed both quantitative methods—such as large-scale national surveys, and surveys in organizations and communities—and qualitative methods, such as intensive long-term observations in villages, for example.

-Having written about social networks since the early 1980s, Lin contributed to the economically-oriented branch of the literature on social capital defined by Mark Granovetter and James Coleman, seeking to establish a research paradigm which integrates theory with empirical testing.
+Having written about social networks since the early 1980s, Lin contributed to the economically oriented branch of the literature on social capital defined by Mark Granovetter and James Coleman, seeking to establish a research paradigm which integrates theory with empirical testing.
 His definition of social capital as access to resources through network ties is one of the most widely accepted conceptualizations of the term.
 This definition of social capital is quantifiable and widely held to be more precise than the one popularized by Robert Putnam.
 Lin also rejects Putnam's thesis, put forward in Bowling Alone, that social capital is decreasing; he maintains that it is, in fact, on the ascent thanks to increasingly pervasive online networking.